 - Prepend

-to the log files listed in/etc/logrotate.d/mysql-server
+/srv/mysqlto the log files listed in/etc/logrotate.d/mysql-server - Start MySQL:

 /etc/init.d/mysql start